ryantd42/NY-Legislative-Git/2023/S3544A-2023/bill.md

  deletions,  on  or  before  the thirtieth day of June; and (2) all other individuals required to file such  statement  shall  file  it  with  the commission on ethics and lobbying in government, except that:

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04016-04-4
+ S. 3544--A  2

   §  2.
 Subdivision  3  of  section 73-a of the public officers law, as
- amended by section 18 of part QQ of chapter 56  of  the  laws  of  2022, subparagraphs  (b),  (b-2), and (c) of paragraph 8 as separately amended

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04016-01-3
- S. 3544  2

- by section 8 of part QQ of chapter 56 of the laws of 2022, is amended to read as follows:
+ amended by section 18 and subparagraphs (b), (b-2), and (c) of paragraph 8 as separately amended by section 8 of part QQ of  chapter  56  of  the laws of 2022 and paragraph 16-a of subdivision 3 as added by chapter 591 of the laws of 2023, is amended to read as follows:
   3. (A) The annual statement of financial disclosure shall contain the information and shall be in the form set forth hereinbelow: